Offa, Nigeria: Climate

 The rainy season in Offa is warm, oppressive and cloudy, whereas the dry season is warm, muggy, and partially cloudy.
-The average annual temperature ranges from 63 to 92 degrees Fahrenheit, with lows and highs of 57 and 97 degrees Fahrenheit being extremely rare.
+The average annual temperature ranges from 63 to 92 F, with lows and highs of 57 and 97 F being extremely rare.
 From 23 January to 4 April, the hot season, with an average daily high temperature above 90 °F, lasts for 2.4 months.
 With an average high of 91 °F and low of 72 °F, March is the hottest month of the year in Offa.
 The 3.8-month chilly season, which runs from 19 June to 11 October, has an average daily maximum temperature of less than 83 °F. With an average low of 69 °F and a high of 81 °F, August is the coldest month of the year in Offa.

 Transportation

 Offa's transportation system allows easy movement of products and services across Offa and its environs, using the roads such as (Okada, Koropé, keke NAPEP and Taxi) and Rail such as train for transit modes.

 Offa railway station was constructed by the British colonial government in 1896 with an interstate train station.
 Offa serves as the beginning point for train travel to Lagos and other regions of the nation as one of the major stations along the Lagos-Ibadan-Ilorin rail route.
 In contrast to Ibadan terminus, which the general people referred to as a district, Offa terminus was constructed as the first terminal following Ibadan.
 Subsequently, Offa served as the administrative center for Oshogbo and Ilorin, both of which are currently state capitals in Nigeria.
-Offa attracted a lot of experts from around the globe due to its administrative position in control of Osogbo, Insha, Okuku, Erin-Ile, Ijagbo and Ilorin.
+Offa attracted a lot of experts from around the globe due to its administrative position in control of Osogbo, Inisha, Okuku, Erin-Ile, Ijagbo and Ilorin.

 Sports

-Offa offers a variety of sports, including football, volleyball, boxing, wrestling, taekwondo, basketball and many others.
+Offa offers a variety of sports, including football, volleyball, boxing, wrestling, taekwondo, basketball, Boards games such as Chess, Scrabble, Draft and many others.

 Riots with Erin-Ile

-Offa have been in several conflicts with neighboring town Erin-Ile.
+Offa have been in several conflicts with neighbouring town Erin-Ile.
 Despite located in different local government areas, disputes over land have continued for several years since 1973 when the Supreme Court first ruled on the issue.

 In 2013, the federal polytechnic was closed down due to the riots with the Masjid Noor and the descendant union vandalised.
 Erin-Ile was under attack as well, which resulted in people living at the border relocating.